Physical Activity Through Community Design

 Traffic Safety Report

 REACH works to highlight the increased risk of traffic incidents and casualties Black and African communities face, particularly as pedestrians.
-Black and African people (among other groups) are more likely to reside in areas that are unsafe due to realities like the lack of proper safety measures (stoplights, prominent sidewalks) among high speed lanes.
+Black and African people (among other groups) are more likely to reside in areas that are unsafe and that lack of proper safety measures (stoplights, prominent sidewalks) among high speed lanes.
 REACH is changing this by encouraging and supporting community members to have their voices heard in urban and city planning projects.

-With help from our partners and community members, REACH commissioned a report detailing the risks Black and African communities face which led to the Multnomah County Transportation Crash and Safety Report.
+With help from our partners and community members, REACH commissioned the Multnomah County Transportation Crash and Safety Report which details the disproportionate risks Black and African communities face.
 (See the document at the top of the page.)
 Visit the Traffic Safety Report page to learn more.